ktuukkan/marine-api/src/main/resources/doc/readme.txt

 Version @VERSION@ pre-alpha (b@BUILD_ID@)
 <http://ktuukkan.github.io/marine-api/>

-Java Marine API is an NMEA 0183 library for accessing the data provided by electronic marine instruments such as GPS, echo sounder and weather instruments.
+Java Marine API is an NMEA-0183 library for decoding and encoding the data provided by various electronic marine instruments such as GPS, echo sounder and weather instruments.

 SYSTEM REQUIREMENTS